avissernu/markup_calc/README.md

 ### Getting started:
-This Module provides a simple markup Calculator that can be used to calculate a markup based on product categories and on amount of labourers invloved with the product.
+This Module provides a simple markup calculator that can be used to calculate a markup based on product categories and on amount of labourers involved with the product.

-Basic use of the module requires a product object that implements the a particular interface:
+Basic use of the module requires a product object that implements a particular interface:
 ```ruby
     Class Product
         def getPrice